 When I first visited the Comarca Ngäbe-Buglé in 2008 with SIT Study Abroad, I made a friend.
-Yasmin was probably three or four years old when I stayed with her family in Cerro Concha, a rural part of the Comarca a forty-minute walk from the town of Quebrada Guabo, but during my short visit -- a day and a night -- she and I became fast friends.
+Yazmin was probably three or four years old when I stayed with her family in Cerro Concha, a rural part of the Comarca a forty-minute walk from the town of Quebrada Guabo, but during my short visit -- a day and a night -- she and I became fast friends.

 My classmates and I were visiting the Comarca as part of a month-long series of trips throughout Panama designed to let us experience the diversity of cultures and ecosystems packed into the isthmus.
 Our homestays with the Ngäbe were a chance to experience a new culture and witness the extreme poverty that more than 90% of residents of the Comarca face.

-My friendship with Yasmin blossomed during a late night game of cards.
+My friendship with Yazmin blossomed during a late night game of cards.
 We started out with simple games - Go Fish (Pescado), War (Guerra), etc., and then moved on to more complex versions that I had never played before.
-Yasmin was my partner, patiently showing me the ropes and laughing at the silly "gringo" when I goofed up.
+Yazmin was my partner, patiently showing me the ropes and laughing at the silly "gringo" when I goofed up.
 Her family let her stay up late with us, playing by fire and flashlight until well after the sun had set.

 The next morning, my family surprised me with a special celebratory meal before my departure: chicken foot soup.
 I had never eaten a chicken foot before and was equal parts grateful and daunted as I accepted my bowl from my hosts.
-I sat down next to Yasmin and pondered my approach to this new gastronomical adventure.
-After a couple minutes, Yasmin tugged at my sleeve.
+I sat down next to Yazmin and pondered my approach to this new gastronomical adventure.
+After a couple minutes, Yazmin tugged at my sleeve.
 "Like this," she said, grabbing her "pata de gallina" and indicating that I should follow her lead.
 She showed me how to gnaw at the skin and where to find the tasty morsels between bone and sinew and when we were done we licked our fingers and smiled.